odysseyindia/odyssey-tours/content/english/destinations/india/regions/kolkata-orissa-and-the-northeast/colonial-bengal/_index.md

       - type: hotel
         url: >-
           /destinations/india/states/west-bengal/cities/kolkata/hotels/the-oberoi-grand/
+        title: The Oberoi Grand
         content: >-
           The city of Calcutta has a number of noteworthy buildings of great beauty, and the Oberoi Grand is one of them.
 This Victorian landmark is located near the very heart of the buzzing city.
 The rooms and suites are the ultimate in old-world elegance and luxury.
 The Oberoi Grand has three exclusive restaurants, a bar and a tea lounge.
-Other facilities include a 24-hour business centre, a swimming pool, a health club and a gym.
+Other facilities include a swimming pool, a health club and a gym.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''